-11. Sample preparation, sample processing and sub-sampling to obtain analytical portions must take place before visible deterioration occurs.
+11. Sample preparation, sample processing and sub-sampling to obtain analytical portions should take place before visible deterioration occurs.
+This is particularly important when the analytical result is to be used to assess consumer intake.
 Canned, dried or similarly processed samples should be analysed within the stated shelf life.

-12. Sample preparation must be in accordance with the definition of the commodity and the part(s) to be analysed.
+12. Sample preparation must be in accordance with the definition of the commodity and the part(s) to be analysed, see Regulation 396/2005 Annex1.

-13. Sample processing and storage procedures should be demonstrated to have no significant effect on the residues present in the analytical sample.
-Where labile residues could otherwise be lost, samples may be comminuted frozen (e.g. in the presence of "dry ice").
+13. Sample processing and storage procedures should be demonstrated to have no significant effect on the residues present in the analytical sample (see Directive 2002/63/EC).
+Where there is evidence that comminution (cutting and homogenisation) at ambient temperature has a significant influence on the degradation of certain pesticide residues, it is recommended that samples are homogenised at low temperature (e.g. frozen and/or in the presence of "dry ice").
+Otherwise, application of a higher measurement uncertainty with the reported results should be considered for those pesticides.
 Where comminution is known to affect residues (e.g. dithiocarbamates or fumigants) and practical alternative procedures are not available, the test portion should consist of whole units of the commodity, or segments removed from large units.
+For all other analyses, the whole laboratory sample (in most cases 1-2 kg) needs to be communited.
 All analyses should be undertaken within the shortest time practicable, to minimise sample storage.
 Analyses for residues of very labile or volatile pesticides should be started, and the procedures involved in potential loss of analyte completed, on the day of sample receipt.
+In any case, sample comminution should ensure that the sample is homogeneous enough so that sub-sampling variability is acceptable.
+If this is not achievable, the use of larger test portions should be considered.